Harry Moran

 Harry Edwin Moran (April 2, 1889 – November 28, 1962) was an American Major League Baseball pitcher.
+Moran was born in Slater, West Virginia, which was renamed in 1901 to Thayer.
 He was a lefty and played all or part of three seasons in the majors: for the Detroit Tigers, for the Buffalo Buffeds, and for the Newark Peppers.
 He started playing professional baseball on June 23, 1912, with the Detroit Tigers.